#AntiFa Trends On Twitter: Anti-Fascist ‘Alt-Left’ Group On Lauri Love’s Tweets

 — Ash J (@AshAgony) March 7, 2017

-A web cache of the now-suspended Twitter account of Lauri Love, once found at the Twitter handle LauriLoveX, shows myhackerhouse.com in his profile, and a previous tweet about Love potentially being sent to prison.
+A web cache of the now-deleted Twitter account of Lauri Love, once found at the Twitter handle LauriLoveX, shows myhackerhouse.com in his profile, and a previous tweet about Love potentially being sent to prison.
 The AntiFa activist’s suspension is gaining attention.

 “CPS prosecutor again suggests I might be remanded to prison for my own protection against suicide pending extradition to the USA.
 Not cool.”